theoperatore/andrew-bot-discord/docs/logs.md

 ### Saturday March 21, 2020 -- supplemental

 Bash is sometimes super hard to do stuff, like a health check with a timeout.
 It's times like these I'm super happy that I can just jump into node.js land and execute a script...

+### Saturday March 21, 2020 -- supplemental

+Finally got Docker Hub working with my sample server app.
+Took a lot of googling for why I couldn't `mkdir` on Docker Hub's build step.

+Turns out I can't build for a different cpu archicture.
+The recommendation was to build the images on the pi itself, but that kinda defeats the purpose.
+I dunno. might go that route anyway...

+For now, I am [installing Docker on my pi](https://www.docker.com/blog/happy-pi-day-docker-raspberry-pi/) and seeing if I can even run the damn thing.
+Here goes!